elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_12.md

 ## Introduction

-detects whether there are obstacles in front of it through the ultrasonic sensor on the front of the car, the car automatically turns when it detects obstacles to avoid collisions.
+This is an obstacle avoidance car.
+It detects whether there are obstacles in front of it through the ultrasonic sensor on the front of the car, the car automatically turns when it detects obstacles to avoid collisions.

 ![](./images/case_12_01.png)